NielsHokke/MAC_Tracker/README.md

 # MAC_Tracker

-Project for tracking MAC-address using a ESP-32 and wireshark
+Project for tracking MAC-address using an ESP-32 or raspberryPi and wireshark

 ## Getting Started